anakinj/benny/README.md

 ```

 ### benchmarks/bench_helper.rb
-Configures the benchmarks and defines the different environments
+Configures the benchmarks and defines the different environments.

 A simple configuration configuring two environments to be compared: